 - Pull-Up Alternatives

-Once you’ve set your grip, retract the scapula slightly to create a firm foundation to begin your pull-up from.
+Once you’ve set your grip, retract the scapula slightly to create a firm foundation to begin your pull-up.
 This retraction will be very subtle and will “open” the chest slightly when done correctly.

-Think about pulling the bar to your chest so that the elbows drive into your back pockets.
+Once set, think about pulling the bar to your chest so that the elbows drive into your back pockets.
 You can also think about driving the elbows through the floor as you pull yourself upwards.
 Keep pulling until your chin is over the bar.

 Once you have arrived at the top of the bar, stabilize your body and then lower yourself to the start position under control.

-Be sure to keep tension on the back and in between the shoulder blades throughout this moment, and always secure a stable core and shoulder girdle prior to proceeding into another repetition.
+Form Tip: Be sure to keep tension on the back and between the shoulder blades throughout this moment, and always secure a stable core and shoulder girdle before proceeding into another repetition.

-The pull-up comes packed with a ton of benefits and when they’re performed regularly, these benefits only increase.
-Below are three of our favorite pull-up benefits.
+The pull-up comes packed with many benefits, and when they’re performed regularly, these benefits only increase.
+Below are a few of the most notable pull-up benefits.

 The pull-up is an effective exercise to increase back strength and muscle hypertrophy.
 Pull-ups can also improve the width of a lifter’s/athlete’s back muscles, as they’re an easy movement to provide progressive overload with.